trevino200/DevSecOps_Workshop/Labs/Lab1.md

 This is a web application built on Django.
 We will use this as the base for our Docker CI/CD excersise. <br><br>

-First, run the application locally to ensure that it is working properly.
+First, run the application locally to ensure that it is working properly.<br>

 Install the requirements: